gumaerc-testorg/20.020-spring-2009/content/pages/syllabus.md

 _Do-It-Yourself Biology_: Natalie Kuldell and Reshma Shetty at the MIT Museum, January 14, 2009

-This video was produced and provided by [MITWorld](http://techtv.mit.edu/videos/16514-do-it-yourself-biology), and is not covered under our [Creative Commons license](/terms/#cc).
+This video was produced and provided by {{% resource_link "c0052f3c-18a3-438f-b97c-f13dd1be0abc" "MITWorld" %}}, and is not covered under our [Creative Commons license](/terms/#cc).

 This presentation and audience discussion briefly covers some of the synthetic biology concepts introduced in this class, and especially speaks to how amateurs and self-learners can work on this subject.In this 1 hour 10 minute program, the first 24 minutes are presentation;  then a group discussion is initiated by considering two questions: